 In 2016, the question is no longer whether a flagship phone has a fingerprint sensor, but whether it's on the phone's frontside (in the home button slot below the screen) or backside (just below the camera).

 Lenovo swung for the fence with the modular Moto Z, which snaps various "Mods" into place using built-in magnets.
 Most of them are gimmicky (things like a speaker or projector), but the battery mod is the most elegant solution we've seen to adding battery life to a phone.
 Well, except, perhaps, for the LG V20's removable battery.

 With the Note 7 disappearing in a cloud of smoke (in some cases, literally), we're left without any major flagships with integrated stylus support.

-OnePlus and Motorola come close to using stock Android, with no egregious UI changes, but their flagships are currently stuck on Google's 2015 OS release, Marshmallow.
+OnePlus and Motorola come close to using stock Android, with no egregious UI changes.
 Samsung, LG and (to a lesser degree) HTC add their own UI customizations and marketing-focused features to the Android base.